 Turabian Format Quick Guide

-Visit the Chicago Manual of Style database in Liberty University’s Online Library
+Visit the Chicago Manual of Style database in Liberty University’s Jerry Falwell Library

 Notes-Bibliography Citation Style

-- Footnotes or endnotes are the preferred methods to indicate in-text citations throughout this format.
+- Footnotes are the preferred method to indicate in-text citations throughout this format.
 Liberty University does not permit endnotes.

-- A bibliography is a preferred method for compiling sources in one list at the end of the paper.
+- A bibliography is used to compile sources in one list at the end of the paper.

 Author-Date citation style

 - Only permitted for book review assignments at Liberty University.

 - Sample paper in Author-Date format for book review assignments only.